What It’s Like to Get a Colonoscopy and Why You Shouldn’t Fear It

-With my family history, and the fact that I had three polyps before age 50, he told me I should get a colonoscopy every three years.
+With my family history and the fact that I had three polyps before age 50, he told me I should get a colonoscopy every three years.
 Most people only need them every five or ten years.

 But, I was glad to get it taken care of, and given how easy the procedure was, I didn’t mind knowing I’d have to do it again relatively soon.
 There are much worse things to have to do.

 Although I felt alert after the procedure, I started feeling drowsy a bit later and took a nap when I got home.
-I was definitely glad I followed their instructions and did not try to drive home afterwards!
+I was definitely glad I followed their instructions and did not try to drive home afterward!